 When you’re choosing summer pregnancy clothes, think light and loose.
 Natural fibers such as cotton offer protection but are still porous enough to allow your skin to breathe.
 Unlike more synthetic materials, a loose-fitting cotton dress is unlikely to stick to you when you start to get sweaty.

-H&M has a wonderful selection of cute, wrap-around dresses that fit all the requirements at an affordable price—which makes sense because you won’t wear these dresses close long enough to make too much of an investment.
+Personally, I like to turn to wrap-around dresses at an affordable price—picking up a few budget-friendly dresses makes sense because you won’t wear these dresses close long enough to make too much of an investment.
 And having a few cute dresses that are easy to throw on will make dressing your ever-changing body just a bit more comfortable this summer.

 Rompers are certainly an adorable way to show off that growing bump, but they lack the practicality you want when heading to the bathroom for the umpteenth time during pregnancy.
 No matter how you try to avoid it, summer weather is going to make any mama-to-be sweat more than she thinks humanly possible—and add in frequent bathroom trips, and you will be regretting that romper choice in no time.

-When you’re ready to hit the beach, consider picking up something like the Pacific Breeze EazyUp Beach Tent to help you stay cool and comfortable in the sand.
+When you’re ready to hit the beach, consider picking up something to help you stay cool and comfortable in the sand.
 As a bonus, you can use the beach tent after your baby is born to provide them shade for fun in the sun, so it’s a tool that will prove useful for years to come.
-This particular tent is lightweight, easy to assemble and take down, and can stay in the trunk of your car so your family is always protected.

 Even with our tips, the truth is, sometimes you will need to get creative about staying comfortable in the warm-weather months.
 Maybe that means sticking your head in the freezer, sitting in a kiddie pool, or carrying around a hand-held fan, but whatever it is, know that you have full permission from the Truly Mama team to do what you need to do to get through your summer pregnancy.